Coffee and DiabetesProvita Health Store

 - Muscle tremors

-Even one cup of coffee may cause issues in certain cases for certain people and men can be more susceptible to the effects of caffeine than women.
-Body mass, age, medicine intake and health conditions also play a key role in the way caffeine affects people.
+Even one cup of coffee may cause issues in some instances for specific people, and men can be more susceptible to the effects of caffeine than women.
+Body mass, age, medicine intake, and health conditions also play a vital role in how caffeine affects people.

-Because off this, it is not easy to classify all diabetic patients inside one group and claim that coffee may be good or bad.
+Because of this, it is not easy to classify all diabetic patients into one group and claim that coffee may be good or bad.